peterparker57/screenshot-mcp/README.md

 - Ensure the window is open and not minimized
 - The title match is case-insensitive and supports partial matches
 - Try using a more specific window title
+- When searching by process, the tool will list all available windows to help you identify the correct one

 ### Window capture is clipped
 The latest version includes automatic padding and DPI awareness.
 If you still experience clipping: